Chart Color Schemes

 Health performance in Northampton - Mullewa - Greenough is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Northampton-Mullewa-Greenough faces significant health challenges with common conditions prevalent across both younger and older age cohorts.
+Northampton-Mullewa-Greenough faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-Private health cover stands at approximately 52%, impacting around 3,094 people.
-The most prevalent medical conditions are arthritis (10.2%) and asthma (7%).
-Sixty-six point two percent of residents claim to be free from medical ailments compared to 66.8% in Rest of WA.
-Twenty-four point four percent of residents are aged 65 and over, totaling 1,440 people, higher than the 18.3% in Rest of WA.
-Health outcomes among seniors are strong, performing better than the general population.
+The rate of private health cover is approximately 52% of the total population (~3,094 people), leading that of the average SA2 area.
+The most common medical conditions in the area are arthritis (10.2%) and asthma (7.0%).
+A total of 66.2% of residents declared themselves completely clear of medical ailments, compared to 66.8% across Rest of WA.
+The area has 24.4% of residents aged 65 and over (1,440 people), which is higher than the 18.3% in Rest of WA.
+Health outcomes among seniors are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health